mariusavram91/mariusavram/about.md

 Another activity I enjoy is [Photography](https://www.flickr.com/photos/mariusavram){:target="_blank"}.
 If you would like to see some of my art, please go to the [Gallery](/gallery).

-### Big change I
+### Spain

-Two years after my parents relocated to Madrid, my sister and I also moved there.
-It was a big change for both of us, culturally and due to the language barrier.
-We adapted fast, learning Spanish easily (I learnt some on my own before moving) and making friends.
-I enjoyed my Internet connection extremely and tried to build an HTML/CSS website.
+A couple of years after my parents relocated to Madrid, I also moved there.
+It was a big change for me, culturally and due to the language barrier.
+Learning Spanish really fast helped me with the integration.
+I extremely enjoyed my first Internet connection and tried to build an HTML/CSS website.

-I decided I wouldn't go to college but take two years vocational course about Telecommunications and IT.
-I loved it, I learnt about telephony, television and video editing, electronics, networking, Linux, programming and much more.
+I decided I wouldn't go to college but take a two years vocational course on Telecommunications and IT.
+I loved it, I learnt about telephony, television and video editing, electronics, networking, Linux, programming and many other things.

-### Starting to be a professional
+### First jobs

 I had an internship of three months at a [company](http://wirelessmundi.com){:target="_blank"} that was developing a PHP Web application and I tried to learn the most from them in that short time.
 After the internship finished, I had my first diving in the entrepreneurship world.
 Two friends and I started a "company" which would make websites and fix computers, after long time waiting we had our first client and, unfortunately, the last one.
 We redesigned and built the company's website.

 After some time interviewing for a real job, I was hired at a company in Madrid, Classis, as a PHP Developer and Support Assistant.
 I did my best and learnt a lot during my time there.

-### Big change II
+### Ireland

-The [company](http://learningdata.ie){:target="_blank"} was bought, after six months, by a Dublin based bigger company and I was asked if I wanted to move to Dublin.
+The [company](http://learningdata.ie){:target="_blank"} was bought, after six months, by a Dublin based bigger company and I was asked if I wanted to relocate to Dublin.
 Once again, I was moving to a completely new place, this time on my own.
 I arrived to Dublin excited, motivated and ready for a new challenge.

 ### Back home